janithag/pFemView/README.md

 **Documentation**

-The documentation is found here.
+The documentation is found in the *docs* directory.

 **Licence**

-pFemView uses an LGPL licence https://github.com/janithag/pFemView/blob/main/LICENSE
+pFemView uses an LGPL licencE.

 **Citing pFemView**